 Andy’s CR750 was built upon an Australian delivered 1977 Honda CB750, purchased by Andy around three years prior.
-The previous owner had already fit the long, low Air Tech Streamlining CR750 fiberglass fuel tank and matching seat unit but after enjoying the bike for a few years as a naked cafe racer he decided something a little more slippery was in order.
+The previous owner had already fit the long, low Air-Tech Streamlining CR750 fibreglass fuel tank and matching seat unit but after enjoying the bike for a few years as a naked cafe racer he decided something a little more slippery was in order.

 Billy and Silvie at Rogue Motorcycles gladly took up the challenge.
 Master fabricator Billy put his skills to work making the brackets from scratch to mount the handmade fairing, which Andy had already sourced from a friend of a friend.
 Next step was to source the US-spec sunburnt orange paint which was then laid down by Rogue workshop friend Dean.

 While the paint was drying Billy designed and laser cut a custom aluminum top clamp.
 To create a more fitting riding position for a race replica he then fit a set of Tarozzi rear sets and mounted a set of clip-on handlebars.
 Biltwell grips and bar end mirrors from Rogue’s arsenal of aftermarket parts were then slip on to the new bars, and Andy’s friends at Retro Moto Co in Fremantle supplied the new, sleeker looking tacho, speedo and warning light cluster to complement Billy’s top clamp design.
 The bike’s 4-into-4 exhaust system was also ceramic coated in timeless black.